-Recommendation 2.7: The Board should have a procedure to regularly assess director, board and committee performance.
+Recommendation 2.7: The board should have a procedure to regularly assess director, board and committee performance.

-The Chair of the Board leads an annual performance review and evaluation of the Board as a whole and of the Board committees against the Board and Committee Charters including seeking director's views relating to board and committee process, efficiency and effectiveness, for discussion by the full Board.
+The Chair of the Board leads an annual performance review and evaluation of the Board as a whole, and of the Board committees against the Board and Committee Charters including seeking director's views relating to board and committee process, efficiency and effectiveness, for discussion by the full Board.
 The Chair of the Board also engages with individual directors to evaluate and discuss performance and professional development.

-An independent review of the performance of individual directors and the Board was undertaken in December 2022.
+An independent review of the performance of individual directors and the Board was last undertaken in July 2024.
 This was supported by external consultants, and was supplemented by surveys, self-evaluation, and Board discussion.